-Even with all its star turns in movies and history books, how well do you really know the Mediterranean?
-In preparation for Allure’s arrival, we’ve compiled a list of 10 facts that may surprise you.
+Even with all its starring roles in movies and history books, how well do you really know the Mediterranean?
+We’ve compiled a list of 10 facts about the region that may surprise you.
 So test your knowledge and tuck these away.
 You never know when they’ll come in handy (hint: Trivia Night).

 - The Strait of Gibraltar—where the Mediterranean Sea joins with the Atlantic Ocean, and Spain nearly touches the top of Africa—is only eight miles wide at its narrowest point.

 - In 1830, Antica Pizzeria Port’Alba, widely believed to be the world’s first pizzeria, opened its doors in Naples.
 Today, the restaurant’s ovens are lined with lava rocks from nearby Mount Vesuvius.
-Drop in for wood-fired slices or take a pizza making class where you can learn how to make your own authentic Neapolitan pie.
+Drop in for wood-fired slices or take a pizza-making class where you can learn how to toss your own authentic Neapolitan pie.

-- Málaga, Spain, a port-of-call on Allure of the Seas’ transatlantic Mediterranean itinerary, was built by the Phoenicians in the 7th and 8th centuries BC, making it one of the oldest cities in the world.
+- Málaga, Spain, one of our popular ports of call, was built by the Phoenicians in the 7th and 8th centuries BC, making it one of the oldest cities in the world.
 You can still see some of the original city walls in the cellar of the Museo Picasso Málaga.
 (That museum, by the way, was built to honor one of the city’s most famous natives: Pablo Picasso.)

-- Barcelona was recently ranked the “Best Beach City” in the world by National Geographic, but the city’s beaches weren’t even used for leisure until 1992 when the coastline was revamped for the Summer Olympics (including a five-mile strip of sand imported from Egypt).
+- Barcelona was recently ranked as one of the top 25 destinations in the world by TripAdvisor’s 2019 Travelers’ Choice Awards, but fun fact: the city’s beaches weren’t even used for leisure until 1992 when the coastline was revamped for the Summer Olympics (including a five-mile strip of sand imported from Egypt).

 - In ancient Rome, some residences not only had central heating and indoor plumbing, but also heated floors.
 A few more inventions we can thank the Romans for: concrete, newspapers and sewer systems.

-- Pisa’s famous landmark isn’t the only leaning tower in the area: the Church of San Nicola and the bell tower at the Church of San Michele degli Scalzi are also taking a similar posture, because of unstable soil in the area.
-Might be time to hire a new architect.
+- Pisa’s famous landmark isn’t the only leaning tower in the area: the Church of San Nicola and the bell tower at the Church of San Michele degli Scalzi also have a similar posture, because of unstable soil in the area.

-- That’s a rap: Marseilles, France’s largest Mediterranean city and cruise port, is well-known for its hip hop music scene, thanks to artists and groups like IAM, Le 3ème Oeil and Keny Arkana.
+- That’s a rap: Marseilles, France, the country’s largest Mediterranean cruise port, is well known for its hip-hop music scene, thanks to artists and groups like Akhenaton, Jul and Keny Arkana.